 Pictoscope Views (BookView and OpenView) represent Pictoscope’s essential collection areas and help to further improve patron access to books, images and art.

 BookView is a subscription resource that takes users from an image into a book - it's that simple.
 For the first time ever, patrons can search books from the inside out - discovering a new world of hidden images and art that open up historic library collections in an exciting new way.

 BookView produces thumbnail results based on keyword searches.
 Users can browse results by scrolling down or clicking to enlarge images in a viewer.
 A simple click links to pages in digitized books and publications hosted by online collections around the world.

-BookView provides access to over 2.5 million images, illustrations, drawings, maps, artwork and other visual content found within the pages of digitized historical titles hosted by more than 350 library and institutional collections around the world.
+BookView provides access to over 2.5 million images, illustrations, drawings, maps, artwork and other visual content.
+The resource instantly links users to content provided by more than 350 library and institutional collections.
 When used in conjunction with Pictoscope’s OpenView, users have access to over 3.5 million images scanned from historical book collections.

 BookView users choose from two Pictoscope Views (BookView and OpenView) to help narrow search results.